Calibishie: Economy

 Calibishie, like most of Dominica's villages, was traditionally a farming and fishing community.
 Even with the growth of tourism, commercial businesses, and civil service jobs in recent decades, farming continues to play an important role in the local economy of Calibishie.
 Since the 1992 discontinuation of preferential access of Dominican bananas to British markets, banana farmers in Calibishie have had to diversify their crops.
 While bananas are still the most commonly seen crop grown on the ridges above the village, Calibishie farmers market a wide range of local crops, which, in addition to bananas, include fruits such as plantains, pineapple, coconut, passion fruit, papaya; ground provisions such as cassava, dasheen, potato, yam; vegetables such as lettuce, cabbage, carrots, parsley, celery, pumpkin, breadfruit, and tomatoes.

-After several years without a local market, Calibishie village council chairman and farmer Froggy Peters re-launched the Saturday market in fall of 2012, and the community has enjoyed the market's growing success in the subsequent months.
+After several years without a local market, Calibishie village council chairman and farmer Froggy Peters re-launched the Saturday market in fall 2012, and the community has enjoyed the market's growing success in the subsequent months.
 Farmers yielding higher outputs sell their products to larger distributors in Roseau or neighbouring islands and international markets.
 Fishing, while not as common as farming, is still a source of income for some residents of Calibishie.